2012 American League Division Series

-The restriction on teams from the same division meeting in the Division Series was removed prior to the 2012 season.
-Therefore, the Yankees and Orioles, both from the East Division, were able to meet in the Division Series.
-Under the format used from 1998 to 2011, (1) New York would have faced (3) Detroit in one Division Series, and (2) Oakland would have faced (4) Baltimore in the other.

 This was the third postseason match-up between the Athletics and the Tigers, and previously the Tigers had defeated the A's 4–0 in the 2006 ALCS.
 The Yankees and Orioles were meeting in the postseason for the second time; the Yankees had beaten the Orioles 4–1 in the 1996 ALCS, which witnessed the controversial Jeffrey Maier incident in Game 1.

 The Tigers went on to defeat the Yankees in the ALCS, then lose the 2012 World Series to the National League champion San Francisco Giants.